AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The PolkaAirdrops GPT is a specific GPT that is viewed and directly accessible by billions of users worldwide who are using the OpenAI platform.
 Users can install it for free in their own OpenAI UI.

-Once users have installed the PolkaAirdrop, they will see the PolkaAirdrop UI as seen in the figure below.
+Once users have installed the PolkaAirdrops GPT, they will see the PolkaAirdrop UI as seen in the figure below.

 ![overview of GPTs in the OpenAI platform](./OpenAI_Polka.png)